 Parents: Collie x Blue Heeler mix

 High-strung and lively, the Cattle Collie is a hybrid of the Collie and the Australian Cattle Dog.
-Unfortunately, the origin of this hybrid is still unclear.
+The origin story of this hybrid is still unclear.
 One possible theory is that they were bred to create a designer dogs resembling the prevalent trend at the time.

-Breeds, such as the Collie and Heeler, were chosen to ensure that the hybrid would develop a more robust and able body.
-The experiment worked, and the Cattle Collie turned out to be an attractive herder with high instincts and relatively good health.
+Breeds, such as the Collie and Heeler, were chosen to ensure that the hybrid would have a more robust and capable body.
+The experiment worked, and the Cattle Collie turned out to be an superb herder with high instincts and relatively good health.

-By nature, a Cattle Collie is receptive and keen, and thus a perfect companion.
+By nature, a Cattle Collie is receptive and keen, and thus the perfect companion.
 However, due to high energy level, this hybrid requires lots of space and thrives in large domains.
-So keeping them in an apartment would be terrible for them.
+So keeping one in a small apartment would be terrible for them.

 Parents: Labrador x Blue Heeler mix

 The Labraheeler is the elegant cross of the Blue Heeler and Labrador Retriever.
-This heeler mix is a companion breed, unlike their working-dog parents.
-In other words, they can make excellent walking, jogging, or hiking partners.
+But unlike their working-dog parents, this heeler mix is a companion breed.
+In other words, they can make great walking, jogging, or hiking partners.

 Labraheelers are affectionate and active, quite like their parent breeds.
 These dogs are also energetic and staunch loyalists.
 Members of this breed take time to get used to strangers, but socialize early on to keep this vigilant behavior in check.